 The first way that you can earn miles in this way is to follow the Korean Air Facebook and Twitter accounts, and also check out the Offers & Promotions Page for potential deals.

-Korean Air also offers its members ways to earn miles through hotel stays, car rentals, or hosting an event at Marriott.
+Korean Air also offers its members ways to earn miles through hotel stays, and car rentals.

 The last way to earn Korean Air miles is to use the Cyber SkyShop portal for your duty-free shopping.